Capital One SavorOne Cash Rewards Credit Card review

 |Capital One Savor Cash Rewards Credit Card||

 Best cards to pair with the Capital One SavorOne

 While dining and entertainment are two of the biggest cash back earners on the SavorOne, these are not the biggest credit expenditures for everyone.

 If you want to stick with the issuer, Capital One has some other great credit cards in its product range.
 For those who have to travel a lot, the Capital One Venture Rewards Credit Card is a great option if you want to earn miles.
-This fee is only $95, which is standard in the travel card category.
-The Venture card has a very inviting welcome offer, and cardholders earn unlimited 2X miles on all qualifying purchases.
+The annual fee is only $95, which is standard in the travel card category.
+The Venture card has a very inviting welcome offer, and cardholders earn unlimited 2X miles on all purchases.

 Bankrate’s Take—Is the Capital One SavorOne worth it?

 The Capital One SavorOne Cash Rewards credit card is one of the best cash back cards on the market, especially for foodies.
 The sheer variety of the card’s bonus cash back categories is perhaps most impressive, allowing you to earn cash back at a generous rate on a wide variety of purchases, all while paying no annual fee and enjoying a generous introductory offer on new purchases.

 - Long intro APR period for purchases